-May in the Research Triangle is pilot season in the operational sense: employers finally run the two-week trial they deferred since January, and week-one cup counts rarely match the spreadsheet facilities built from lease abstract headcount.
+May in the Research Triangle is pilot season in the operational sense.
+Employers finally run the two-week trial they deferred since January, and week-one cup counts rarely match the spreadsheet facilities built from lease abstract headcount.
 RTP campuses, Durham lab pads, and Cary corporate wings can share a parent company and opposite peak shapes—mandatory in-office Wednesdays on one site, grant-deadline nights on another, hybrid-optional Fridays that flatten adoption until everyone shows up the same Thursday.

 Campus-style footprints see spikes around lab handoffs and admin hybrid overlap; suburban towers see parking-lot surges on anchor days.
 Piloting the quiet annex produces underwhelming data; piloting the client-facing wing without labeling it produces numbers leadership cannot scale honestly.